Serving Aurora, Denver Metro & Colorado | 15+ Years of DUI Defense

 Contact a Colorado Express Consent Lawyer — You Only Have 7 Days

-If you were arrested for DUI or refused a chemical test in Colorado, do not wait.
-The express consent law gives you just 7 days to fight for your license.
+If you were arrested for DUI or accused of refusing a chemical test in Colorado, time is critical.
+The express consent law gives you only 7 days from the date of notice to request a DMV hearing and fight for your driving privileges.
+If you miss that deadline, your license can be automatically revoked — even before your criminal case is resolved.

 Contact our Colorado Express Consent lawyer today for a free consultation.
-We will review your case, explain your options, and fight to protect your rights.
+We will evaluate the legality of the stop, the advisement, and the testing process, explain your options clearly, and move immediately to protect your license and your future.

 Contact Information